MemoonaTahira/Traffic_Violation_Classification/readme.md

 We start with data cleaing and EDA, and then feature engineering and feature selection, while doing doing missing value imputations, scaling, one-hot encoding and dimensionality reduction.

 Once we have a cleaned dataset, we train it on fine-tuned linear and tree based models and use validation set to select best model.
-The best model is the trained on full train data, and tested one last time on withheld dataset.
+The best model is then trained on full train data, and tested one last time on withheld dataset.

-Finally, the model is containerized with BentoML and deployed as a classification service to predict the type of traffic violation.
+Finally, the model is containerized with BentoML and deployed as a classification service to Mogenius to predict the type of traffic violation.

-Full workflow [here](./TrafficViolation_Clean_EDA%20final.ipynb) in this jupyter notebook.
+Full cleaning, EDA and training workflow [here](./TrafficViolation_Clean_EDA%20final.ipynb) in this jupyter notebook.